69. Prefer the Younger Brother

 “When your mind becomes completely pure and clear, anger will not arise no matter what others may say.
 That is the state of a purified mind.”

-(Translations of Osashizu are from p.
+(Translations of Osashizu are from An Anthology of Osashizu Translations, p.
 29) ↩

 - Okada 2006, p.
 23. ↩